Climate change in Sweden: Cyclone Gudrun in 2005

 Estimates of about 730,000 users were without electricity the night of 8 January.
 The storm also damaged distribution networks of Vattenfall, Kreab Öst and other smaller companies.
 All the electricity damage also affected telephone and computer networks.

 Cyclone Gudrun hit Sweden on 8 January 2005.
 Before the wind speeds stopped, they had reached a maximum of 43 m/s.
 Wind speeds were at their strongest in the Bay of Hanö where they reached hurricane level of 33 m/s with gusts of 42 m/s.
 Areas like Skåne, Blekinge, Halland, Kronoberg, Gotland, and parts of Jönköping, Kalmar, and Västra Götaland counties were hit with winds reaching 30 m/s or more.
 Additionally, gusts of winds hit Södermanland coast, Lake Mälaren, Lake Hjälmaren and southern parts of Stockholm County.
 A total of eleven counties were strongly affected by the storm.

 Despite the storm occurring in January, the weather at the time was mild which made the need for heat less than usual.
 District heating systems in urban areas did not suffer from long power cuts to cause problems.
 However, smaller areas did suffer from heating systems failures.
 Millions of trees were torn by the roots and others were cut at the trunk.
 Trees blocked roads and seized traffic.
 The lack of frost in the ground caused spruce trees to be vulnerable to the high winds.
 75 million cubic meters of forest was felled which is equal to several years of normal felling in the affected areas.
 A major problem was telephone systems failure which delayed the clearing of roads and repair of overhead lines.

 Nursing homes and elderly care services were also affected as individual safety alarms did not work.
 People were stranded in their cars on blocked roads.
 Seven people were killed in accidents and others were injured on the night of January 8.
 Other deaths occurred after the storm, for example, one man was killed while attempting to fix his roof.
 In addition, people suffered from PTSDs.

 Adaptation

-Sweden has socioeconomical advantages that help higher the safety awareness to prevent natural disasters.
+Sweden has socioeconomical advantages that help heighten the safety awareness to prevent natural disasters.
 The Swedish Civil Contingencies Agency (MSB) creates guidelines and strategies to help the society adapt to climate change.